hard-nett/docs/docs/developers/terp-core/terp-cli/README.md

 # Command Line Interface - TERPD

-TERPD CLI is a tool that empowers you to interact seamlessly with the Terp Network protocol.
-Leveraging **TERPD**, it allows you to execute a wide array of operations, from sending transactions to querying the blockchain's state and beyond.
+TERPD CLI is a tool that powers interacting seamlessly with the Terp Network.
+Terpd has a wide array of operations, from sending transactions to querying the blockchain's state and more.

 TERPD CLI is not strictly limited to those running their own nodes.
 You can engage with the network even without hosting a node personally.
 You can utilize TERPD CLI to submit transactions or probe the network's state via RPC.
-This opens up opportunities for a variety of users to interact with the Terp Network blockchain, making it a versatile tool for a range of operations.
+This opens up opportunities to interact with the Terp Network blockchain, making it a versatile tool for a range of operations.

 ## Installation